theSaintKappa/solarSystem/README.md

 # THREE.js solar system model
-A badly made solar system model in THREE.js
+A badly made solar system model using THREE.js

-You can view it [here.](https://threesolarsystem.netlify.app/)
+You can view it [here.](https://space.saintkappa.tk)